Mount Vernon Cancer Centre

 - ‘Research and development activities currently are multi-organisational and dispersed across Wales… the mantra must be about ‘relationships’ and not places’ (SOP 138).

-Nuffield: There is agreement that the nature of the current and proposed services at the VCC make it unsuitable for some types of research due to the high levels of risk associated with the treatments carried out at the VCC… The future delivery of Phase 1 trials in Wales will largely need to take place on a site where immediate escalation of care is possible, and also the provision of additional medical specialty support.
+Nuffield: It displays widespread agreement that the nature of the current and proposed services at the VCC make it unsuitable for some types of research due to the high levels of risk associated with the treatments carried out at the planned new centre.
+‘The future delivery of Phase 1 trials in Wales will largely need to take place on a site where immediate escalation of care is possible, and also the provision of additional medical specialty support.
 This is not part of the new Velindre site plan and therefore Phase 1 trials will need to take place elsewhere.’

 - ‘Co-locating Velindre Cancer Centre on an acute site would potentially weaken the culture of the organisation, its values and beliefs…’ (SOP 138).

-Nuffield: the specialist unit can still retain a distinct identity.
+Nuffield: ‘the specialist unit can still retain a distinct identity.
 It may have a separate building… or a physically distinct wing… In some cases the unit may even have a separate organisational form even though it is on the campus of a larger organisation…’ (p.49).

 Welsh Government’s role